zeroluck/docs/sources/admin-guide/uma/discovery.md

 https://gluuserver.org/.well-known/uma-configuration
 ```

+Gluu Server response for UMA configuration MAY contain standard properties (defined by UMA specification) as well as custom properties (extension that is out of scope of this document).
+Gluu Server guarantees property name uniqueness within response.

-Typical response look as following:
+Typical response looks as following:

 ``` json
 {